Shashikumar03/bazzario-policy/README.md

 We take your privacy seriously.
 The Bazzario app:

-- **Only collects necessary data during registration**, such as:
+- **Collects only necessary data during registration**, such as:
   - Mobile number
   - Email address
   - Name

-This data is used solely to create your account and provide you with app features like order tracking and communication.
+This data is used solely to create your account and provide app features like order tracking and communication.

-- ✅ We **do not collect sensitive data** like financial information, contacts, or background activity.
-- ✅ We **do not collect data in the background** or without user action.
+Additionally, we use **Firebase Cloud Messaging (FCM)** to send push notifications to your device.
+To support this, we may collect:
+- Device identifiers (e.g., FCM Token)
+- App instance ID

+This data **does not include personal or sensitive information** and is used solely to deliver notifications.

 ---

 ## 🔁 Data Sharing

-We do **not share your personal data** with third-party companies or services.
+We do **not share your personal data** with third-party companies for marketing or advertising.

+However, we use **Google’s Firebase services** (including FCM) which may collect limited technical data to enable core features like push notifications.
+These services operate under their own privacy policies and comply with industry standards.

-Your registration information is used only within the app for order management and communication with you as a customer.
+Your registration and notification information is only used within the app for:
+- Order updates
+- Important app notifications
+- Account-related communication

 ---

 ## 🔐 Data Security

-Your data is stored securely and only used for purposes directly related to the app functionality.
+Your data is stored securely and used strictly for functionality related to the app.

-We follow industry-standard practices to ensure the security and confidentiality of your data.
+We apply **industry-standard security practices**, including secure server communication and limited access to user data, to protect your information.

 ---

 ## 📝 Changes to This Policy

-We may update our privacy policy in the future.
-Any updates will be published here with a revised effective date.
+We may update our privacy policy to reflect changes in our practices or services like push notifications.
+Any updates will be published here with a new effective date.

 ---

 ## 📞 Contact Us

-If you have any questions or concerns about this privacy policy or your experience with the app, feel free to reach out to us:
+If you have any questions or concerns about this privacy policy or your experience with the app, contact us:

 **Email:** [shashikumarkushwaha3@gmail.com](mailto:shashikumarkushwaha3@gmail.com)
 **Phone:** +91-9341285445